EliasWR/RealtimeSysRover/README.md

 #### Git conventions:
 * All commits should include a descriptive message.
 * Merge to main branch must be done through pull requests.
+* Pull requests must be reviewed and approved by at least one other team member.
 ## Useful scripts

 ### SSH to the Raspberry Pi